-H. FML Related to a Family Member's Military Service
+8. FML Related to a Family Member's Military Service

+a.
 Eligible employees are entitled to FMLA leave for purposes related to a covered family member's military service as required under the applicable state and federal law.

-13.05 Leave For Resident's Own Military Service
+E. Leave For Resident's Own Military Service

-A Resident granted temporary Military Leave for active duty training or extended military leave is entitled to receive the their regular University pay at the appropriate PGY level for the first thirty (30) calendar days of such leave in any one (1) fiscal year, provided that the Resident has completed twelve (12) months of continuous University service immediately prior to the granting of the leave (all prior full-time military service shall be included in calculating this University service requirement) and provided that the aggregate of payments for temporary Military Leave, Extended Military Leave and Military Leave for Physical Examination do not exceed thirty (30) calendar days' pay in any one (1) fiscal year.
+- 1. A Resident granted temporary Military Leave for active duty training or extended military leave is entitled to receive the their regular University pay at the appropriate PGY level for the first thirty (30) calendar days of such leave in any one (1) fiscal year, provided that the Resident has completed twelve (12) months of continuous University service immediately prior to the granting of the leave (all prior full-time military service shall be included in calculating this University service requirement) and provided that the aggregate of payments for temporary Military Leave, Extended Military Leave and Military Leave for Physical Examination do not exceed thirty (30) calendar days' pay in any one (1) fiscal year. - 2.
 A Resident granted Military Leave with pay shall receive all benefits related to employment that are granted when a Resident is on pay status.

-13.06 Personal Leave of Absence
+F. Personal Leave of Absence

-A Resident may be granted a Personal Leave of Absence Without Pay at the sole discretion of the University, however requests for personal leave will not be unreasonably denied.
+A Resident may be granted a Personal Leave of Absence Without Pay at the sole, non-grievable discretion of the University.

-13.07 Jury Duty
+G. Jury Duty

-- A. A Resident who is summoned and required to serve on jury duty shall be granted leave with pay for the time spent on jury service and in related travel, not to exceed the number of hours in the Resident's normal workday and the Resident's normal workweek.
-The Program Director and/or department must be notified as soon as a jury summons is received. - B. Deferment or excused absence from jury service can only be granted by the court pursuant to the procedure outlined in the jury summons Notice.
+- 1. A Resident who is summoned and required to serve on jury duty shall be granted leave with pay for the time spent on jury service and in related travel, not to exceed the number of hours in the Resident's normal workday and the Resident's normal workweek.
+The Program Director and/or department must be notified as soon as a jury summons is received. - 2.
+Deferment or excused absence from jury service can only be granted by the court pursuant to the procedure outlined in the jury summons Notice.

-13.08 Administrative and Investigatory Leave
+H. Administrative and Investigatory Leave

-- A. Administrative Leave and Investigatory Leave are not intended to replace any other leave to which a Resident may be entitled under State or Federal Law or other leaves provided in this Agreement.
-Administrative Leave and Investigatory Leave must be confirmed in writing to the Resident and must be paid. - B. Investigatory Leave may be used to permit the University to review or investigate allegations of wrongdoing, which may warrant removing the Resident from the work site. - C. Administrative Leave may be used for situations that require that the Resident be removed from the work site that are not investigatory in nature.
+- 1. Administrative Leave and Investigatory Leave are not intended to replace any other leave to which a Resident may be entitled under State or Federal Law or other leaves provided in this Agreement.
+Administrative Leave and Investigatory Leave must be confirmed in writing to the Resident and must be paid. - 2.
+Investigatory Leave may be used to permit the University to review or investigate allegations of wrongdoing, which may warrant removing the Resident from the work site. - 3.
+Administrative Leave may be used for situations that require that the Resident be removed from the work site that are not investigatory in nature.

-13.09 Sick Leave
+I. Sick Leave

-Sick leave with compensation is given at the rate of twelve (12) work days per academic year and will be pro-rated based on appointment start and end dates.
-Residents/fellows may attend medical, mental health, and dental appointments during work hours.
-For non-urgent appointments, schedule arrangements must be discussed/planned in advance with Program Director or their delegate (as defined by each program).
+Sick leave with compensation is given at the rate of twelve (12) workdays per academic year and will be pro-rated based on appointment start and end dates.
+Residents and Fellows may attend medical, mental health, and dental appointments during work hours.
+For non-urgent appointments, schedule arrangements must be discussed/planned in advance with the Program Director or their delegate (as defined by each program).
 Sick leave does not roll over from year to year.
-If a Resident is out ill for over three consecutive days, a doctor's note will be required to return to work at the Program Director's discretion.
-Any unused sick time will be forfeited at the end of the academic year, and is not paid out upon separation from the University.
+If a Resident is out ill for over three consecutive days, a doctor's note will be required to return to work at the program director's discretion.
+Any unused sick time will be forfeited at the end of the academic year and is not paid out upon separation from the University.
 In addition, vacation leave may be used to cover sick leave that exceeds available sick time.

-A. Unless otherwise provided for in Article 13, sick leave may be used at the discretion of the resident for unpaid parental leave and unpaid Family Medical Leaves.
+Unless otherwise provided for in Article XIII, sick Leave may be used at the discretion of the resident for unpaid parental leave and unpaid Family Medical Leaves.

-13.10 Bereavement
+J. Bereavement